rdkcentral/rdkb-halif-vlan/docs/pages/VLANhalSpec.md

 ## Power Management Requirements

 The HAL is not involved in any of the power management operation.
-Any power management state transitions MUST not affect the operation of the VLAN HAL.
+Any power management state transitions WILL AFFECT affect the operation of the VLAN HAL.

 ## Asynchronous Notification Model